Nobody should have to sleep rough on the streets of

 So far 3,179 people sleeping rough in Greater Manchester have received support through A Bed Every Night.

 People in accommodation

-A Bed Every Night have now moved into accommodation.
+A Bed Every Night have now moved into longer-term accommodation.

 In A Bed Every Night